Guide to the Larp

 becomes clear.

-The Miskatonic Herald, March the 11th, 1933
+The Miskatonic Herald, April the 21th, 1933

 Today is a sad day for the world.
 We know how passionate our readers have been about the Jefferson Expedition but, unfortunately, after more than a month of researches and no contacts, we are faced